auxfuse/Milestone3/README.md

 * Delete: Present for a logged in user in their own documents to delete with confirmation from the database.
 * Locate: Functionality instanced in checking a username is on the database via Login.
 * Basic email functionality via html mailto attribute and assigned to a social icon in the Footer.
+* Custom themed and styled browser scrollbar, (does not work in Microsoft Edge)

 [Back to Top](#table-of-contents)